SAP-samples/teched2022-DA261/exercises/hana_cockpit/ex5/README.md

     ![Database Backups Card](./images/8-01_BackupsCard.png)

 2. The backup catalog is presented.
 Switch the view from table to a horizontal stacked chart by clicking on the button **horizontal-stacked-chart** above the table and to the right.
-This chart displays all the backups stored in a statistical or pictorial format i.e. in form of graphical representation that is easy to interpret.
+This chart displays all the backups stored in a statistical or pictorial format i.e. in the form of graphical representation that is easy to interpret.

     ![Database Catalog in Horizontal Stacked Chart](./images/8-02_BackupCatalog-StackedChart.png)

-3. Click on the **horizontal bar for one of the backups** to get details on the disk space consumed by complete data backup and other backup types.
-Notice the amount occupied by Log and Catalog Backups.
+3. Click on the **horizontal bar for one of the backups** to see details on the backup start time and size, as well as disk space consumed by each data backup type.
 Click **Close** button to close the pop up.

     ![Bar Details](./images/8-03_BackupCatalog-BarDetails.png)